stamkovs/online-shop/README.md

 2020-10-12 11:52:20.89 spid28s     Service Broker manager has started.
 2020-10-12 11:52:20.90 spid8s      Recovery is complete.
 This is an informational message only.
 No user action is required.
 ```
-That means that the connection is setup correctly with the password you specified in the .env file.
+That means that the connection is setup correctly with the password you specified in the docker-compose.yml file.

 ##### Creating the database
 Assuming you have successfully created the mssql connection, next we need to create the database.
 For that we will open Microsoft SQL Server Management Studio and we will connect to our new connection with the following properties: